This page in brief

 Ten people, all prayed for by christians who believe in divine healing, all healed.
 That is surely enough to make any open minded person think.

 At the very least, we can say that something quite unusual happened in each case.

-I suggest we can draw the following conclusions.
+I draw the following conclusions.

-- In many cases, people prayed for some time before the healing occurred.
+- In many of the cases, people prayed for some time before the healing occurred.
 We should be encouraged to pray when loved ones need healing.
 They may not receive the healing they are seeking, but it is possible that they may.

 Graphics are taken from the cover of Richard Casdorph’s book.